First Nations’ Native Agriculture and Food Systems Scholarship

 - Demonstrate a commitment to helping their community reclaim local food-system control

+The scholarship is designed for students going to schools throughout the United States.
 The application for the 2020 grant cycle must be submitted by 5 pm (Mountain Daylight) Thursday, October 15, 2020.
 Please allow enough time to complete the online form, including uploading the recommendation letter and other materials.
 Incomplete applications and applications received after the deadline will not be considered.
 Additional documentation may be required upon award.

 Apply online below and be ready to include the following materials: